starcorelabs/modern-js-bootcamp/README.md

 [The Modern JavaScript Bootcamp (2019)](https://www.udemy.com/modern-javascript/)

-Learning about all the new features in the language along with best practices.
+I'm learning about all the new features in the language along with best practices.